 Depending on the tree involved and the intended effect there are several tree pruning strategies.
 They are listed here from those requiring the least work, to the most work.

-An all over trim in spring or summer: This is only really appropriate for some smaller formal trees, especially evergreens.
-This will need doing every year or two.
+An all over trim in spring or summer: Appropriate for some smaller formal trees, especially evergreens.
+This will need to be done every year or two.
 For these smaller trees a long-handled hedge trimmer is a labour-saving option.

-Pruning when dormant: Usually involves shortening side-branches all over the tree to make it smaller and more attractive.
-It lets in light and reduces the tree’s vulnerability to wind damage and is an opportunity to remove diseased or damaged wood.
+Pruning when dormant: Usually involves shortening side-branches all over the tree, making it smaller and more attractive.
+It lets in light, reduces the tree’s vulnerability to wind damage and is an opportunity to remove diseased or damaged wood.

-Pollarding: In this extreme form of pruning, the entire head or crown is removed which can make most attractive small trees, although at the price of repeated pruning.
+Pollarding: In this extreme form of pruning, the entire head or crown is removed.
+This results in attractive small trees, although at the price of repeated pruning.

-Crown lifting: Lifting the crown by removing lower branches to increase sunlight in a garden is great value for money when it comes to bigger trees as a full reduction of the crown is very time consuming.
+Crown lifting: Lifting the crown by removing lower branches to increase sunlight in a garden is great value for money when it comes to bigger trees.
+This is less time consuming than a full reduction of the crown.

-Crown thinning: Thinning crowns to let in more light by removing some, usually up to 30 percent, of the branches and concentrating on dead or congested shoots is another strategy.
+Crown thinning: Thinning crowns to let in more light by removing some, usually up to 30 percent, of the branches and concentrating on dead or congested shoots.

 Below is a list of problems that can occur if you employ an uncertified tree worker instead of a qualified tree surgeon.

-A very common error is to give an all over trim without regard to cutting side-branches which results in vigorous tufts of unsightly regrowth spoiling the shape of the tree.
+A very common error is to give an all over trim without regard to cutting side-branches.
+This results in vigorous tufts of unsightly regrowth, spoiling the shape of the tree.
 These will later need to be thinned out allowing selected shoots to regrow and restore an attractive shape to the tree.
 Many trees are also left with a ‘flat top’ to the crown.

 Coral Spot may appear on stubs of badly cut branches.